mikemcbride/website/blog/keyboard-shortcuts/index.md

 status: publish
 type: post
 published: true
+excerpt: Almost anyone I work with can tell you how much I love keyboard shortcuts.
+Anytime I find myself doing something frequently, I check the settings or search to see if there's a keyboard shortcut for it.
 ---
 *This is a two part post.
 Part one: why you should use keyboard shortcuts.
 Part two: common keyboard shortcuts and ones that I find super useful.*